Graduate Diploma and Master

 - Attendance and observation of a complete series of antenatal parent craft classes; and

-- commencement of continuity of care experiences - follow women through their pregnancy, birth & postpartum period, the 4 week child health and parenting service (CHAPS) visit and conclude at the 6 week postnatal check.
+- commencement of continuity of care experiences - follow women through their pregnancy, birth and postpartum period, the 4 week child health and parenting service (CHAPS) visit and conclude at the 6 week postnatal check.

 In second year clinical experience involves: